 We are also sharing data with the Whales and Climate Programme; the world’s first international research project aimed to establish an understanding of how changing ocean conditions influence the recovery of whale populations in the Southern Hemisphere.
-Along with PWF are more than 25 researchers from five countries gathering and contributing data to aid a team of researchers from six universities in building a model to predict whale distributions under future climate change scenarios and help to investigate changes influencing population status and conservation of humpback whales.
+PWF, together with over 25 researchers from five countries gathering and contributing data to aid a team of researchers from six universities in building a model to predict whale distributions under future climate change scenarios and help to investigate changes influencing population status and conservation of humpback whales.

 Susan Bengston Nash, Griffith University

 2022: von Hammerstein, H., Setter, R. O., van Aswegen, M., Currie, J. J., and Stack, S. H. High-resolution projections of global sea surface temperatures reveal critical warming in humpback whale breeding grounds.
 Frontiers in Marine Science, 668. https://doi.org/10.3389/fmars.2022.837772.
 Download PDF